FINDERS: CIA FRONT & NEW AGE CULT

 The Finders is a recruitment center and training arm of a pervasive (and subversive) popular movement known as the New Age Movement.
 The stated aims of this movement are to subvert and undermine traditional family values and in particular Christian spiritual doctrines, replacing them with the new paradigm of the New Age movement.
 (For a concise discussion of the New Age movement, I recommend Groothuis, Douglas R., “The New Age Movement”, InterVarsity Press) The world-view of the New Age movement can be summed up in a single word: “anti-Christian”.
 Anything goes, with a single exception — traditional Christian values are absolutely rejected.
 Specifically, the New Age movement (and Finders and like-minded CIA cells) advocates the 1960s counter-cultural values of free love, feminism, homosexuality and “alternative lifestyles”, promoting an individualistic spirituality of Self-worship… a secular humanism which has expanded to cosmic proportions — cosmic humanism.
 Occultism, spiritualism, Eastern mysticism, Buddhism, reincarnation, feminism, shamanism, and, yes, even witchcraft are touted as diverse paths to enlightenment and self-realization.

 The New Age movement, however, is anything but communist.
-Interestingly, the New Agers in the CIA reject the egalitarian principles of socialism, yet embrace their own set of evils not unlike those of the former “evil empire” — the statism and bureaucratic mind-set, the forced “equality” of feminism, the “tolerance” of sexual perversions without regard for the damage to the society at large, and of course the vituperative anti-family rhetoric of the Left.
+Interestingly, the New Agers in the CIA reject the egalitarian principles of socialism, yet embrace their own set of evils not unlike those of the former “evil empire” — the statism and bureaucratic mind-set, the forced equality of feminism, the tolerance of sexual perversions without regard for the damage to the society at large, and of course the vituperative anti-family rhetoric of the Left.
 Finders is not communist although they do live communally and appear to function as a group.
 (I, for one, question their claims to common ownership of property.
 A review of the real estate records might clear things up.)
-At various points in their past they have experimented with what can only euphamistically be referred to as an “open door” policy, which can be defined as free sex under matriarchal rule.
+At various points in their past they have experimented with what can only euphemistically be referred to as an “open door” policy, which can be defined as free sex under matriarchal control.
 Male dominance in sexual relationships was definitely taboo.
-Interestingly, certain members of the cult still speak bitterly of the many “failures” of the group sex proposition.
+Interestingly, certain members of the cult still speak bitterly of the many failures of the group sex proposition.
 Men and women in the cult have all-too-frequently failed to grasp the theory behind the Finders’ “extended family” (group sex); they just would not get with the program, so to speak.
-Ignoring the revered teachings of anthropologist Margarite Mead on the demise of the nuclear family, ignoring even TIME MAGAZINE and other “mainstream” publications, more than a few men and women have run off to get married, only to live out their lives as normal, happily married couples.
+Ignoring the revered teachings of anthropologist Margaret Mead on the demise of the nuclear family, ignoring even TIME MAGAZINE and other mainstream publications, more than a few men and women have run off to get married, only to live out their lives as normal, happily married couples.
 It is evident that not everyone is ready for this next stage of human evolution.

 In their business affairs, however, the Finders operation appears to be not unlike so many other “Section Eight” arrangements where women or minorities are fronting for white male capitalists.
 Finders was organized in the late 1960s by Marion Petty, a retired Army Intelligence officer who had served his country as a chauffeur for an army general.
-Petty, nicknamed “Strider” for his penchant for long walks, is a self-styled humanist philosopher and (would be) myth-maker.
+Petty, nicknamed “Stroller” for his penchant for long walks, is a self-styled humanist philosopher and (would be) myth-maker.
 Petty has always been the guru of the group (true as of my last contact with the Finders, in 1990).
 Several women joined forces with Petty in setting up the Finders operation, which had, from its outset, the stated goal of empowering women and establishing a matriarchal society embracing New Age concepts.
 Diane Smith, a former English teacher from the midwest (Cincinnati, Ohio, if I recall correctly) was to become second-in-command some years back after the tragic death of a woman, the unfortunate victim of Finders occult practices.

-Petty obtained a sum of money, at least some of which was his own, a huge annuity from a life insurance policy, as I remember the story.
+Petty obtained a large sum of money, at least some of which was his own, an annuity from a life insurance policy, as I remember the story.
 (Note that one of the standard methods the CIA uses to finance operations, pay off debts of honor, etc., is specially arranged insurance annuities.)
 With this money he purchased properties including a warehouse in Washington’s market district and a four-unit apartment building at 3918 W Street NW.
 The apartment building, strategically located near Georgetown University and Hospital, the American University, and Washington’s embassy row, was used as a meeting place, flop house, and locus of the Women’s Information Center, one of the Finders operations.

 The group also later maintained a presence on Livingstone Street NW, Washington, DC.
 West coast operations included residence and business locations in San Francisco.
+Apparently they relied on friends and New Age contacts for living accommodations as they moved around the country.

 I do not know whether you can still contact any of the group at their former addresses or phone numbers: